DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 As the players make the journey to the crossroads, read:

 <div class="description">
-<p>A pallid moon hangs low in the sky, casting a weak, silvery glow upon the mist-shrouded landscape below.
+<p>A moonless sky offers no light upon the mist-shrouded landscape below.
 Ancient trees loom on either side of the muddy road, their gnarled branches reaching out like skeletal fingers.</p>
 <p>As the witching hour approaches, an eerie stillness descends.
 Even the leaves cease their rustling, leaving the squelch of your boots through mud the only lingering sound.</p>
 </div>